orizens/orizens.com/src/pages/blog/2017-10-27-decluttering-angular-components-the-proxy-pattern.md

   ) { }
 }</pre>

-The above code is a snippet of the &#8220;**playlist-view**&#8221; component of Echoes Player.
+The above code is a snippet of the &#8220;**playlist-view**" component of Echoes Player.
 This component purpose is to display a YouTube playlist items and more metadata.
 A user can play or queue the whole playlist as well as play or queue specific media items.

-The injection in this component&#8217;s constructor is quite verbose:
+The injection in this component's constructor is quite verbose:

-  1. The **Store** is injected in order to connect the &#8220;nowPlaylist&#8221; store to this component,
+  1. The **Store** is injected in order to connect the &#8220;nowPlaylist" store to this component,
   2. The **NowPlaylistActions** is injected to allow playlist related functionality: queue, play etc.
-  3. The **appPlayerService** is injected to allow interaction with the player&#8217;s api
+  3. The **appPlayerService** is injected to allow interaction with the player's api
   4. the **nowPlaylistService** is injected to allow youtube playlist related api calls
   5. the **ActivatedRoute** is for fetching resolved playlist data

-That&#8217;s a lot!
+That's a lot!

-Imagine setting up a test for this component &#8211; all of these injections should be mocked or supplied for this component to function correctly.
+Imagine setting up a test for this component - all of these injections should be mocked or supplied for this component to function correctly.
 Some of these services include observables & http requests.

 Also, the components has to know the Store implementation to interact with the state layer.
 It also has to interact with few services and be familiar with its internals.